Gurobi/gurobi-optimods/docs/source/mods/bipartite-matching.rst

 maximum matching is to find the largest possible such matching in a given graph.

-In this mod we consider the special case of maximum cardinality matching on bipartite graphs, which can be used to solve exclusive assignment problems such as the assignment of workers or resources to tasks.
+In this Mod we consider the special case of maximum cardinality matching on bipartite graphs, which can be used to solve exclusive assignment problems such as the assignment of workers or resources to tasks.
 To give a brief example, if we construct a bipartite graph where one of the